ricodude/epidemic/docs/backlog.md

 - Add quarantining
 - Implement dynamic policies - e.g. start self-isolation after X cases
 - Add SimRecorder - that records the simulation as it runs (at speed), generates a SimHistory and can then be plotted later
+- Proper timing for pauses - i.e. from start of run.
+Maybe.